bmropp08/FinalProject/README.md

 # FinalProject
 For this project, our group worked to solve, analyze, and visualize a problem using machine learning with the other technologies we’ve learned.

 We will be taking real estate data to predict houseing values in a specific area.
+After further exploration, it is apparant that there are many outliers that affect the predicatibility.
+Many different models, including linear regression, random tree, neural networks, and K nearest neighbors are investigated to parse through the dataset.